richardkorneisel/js-gladiator/readme.md

 The Emperor has commissioned you to build a Gladiator Arena.
 You will do so using your knowledge of object-oriented Javascript and ES6 classes.

-All of your Javascript code will be written in `gladiator.js` and `arena.js`.
-You can test your code by opening `index.html` in the browser and interacting with the console.
+All of your Javascript code will be written in `lib/js/script.js`.
+You can test your code by opening `lib/index.html` in the browser and interacting with the console.

 ## Part 1: The Gladiator